 Furthermore, goitrogens are found in higher amounts in raw cabbage, so those with thyroid conditions, such as hypothyroidism, may choose to avoid consuming cabbage juice (

 Some nutrients in cabbage juice have been shown to interact with certain medications.

 Cabbage is high in vitamin K, which can affect the ability of blood thinners like warfarin to prevent blood clots.
 It’s typically advised to maintain a consistent vitamin K intake while on the medication (

 If you are taking a blood thinner, it may be best to avoid adding cabbage juice to your diet.
 However, if you decide otherwise, consult your healthcare provider before adding it to your regimen (

 However, by juicing cabbage rather than eating it raw, you may be reducing much of its fiber content.

-Some individuals may experience an upset stomach from drinking cabbage juice.
+Some individuals may experience gut discomfort from drinking cabbage juice.

-Even with low intakes of cabbage, people with IBS may experience symptoms, such as bloating, stomach pain, and diarrhea (
+Even with low intakes of cabbage, people with IBS may experience symptoms, such as bloating, abdominal pain, and diarrhea (

-Summary Drinking cabbage juice may affect your thyroid and can interact with certain medications.
-For some, drinking cabbage juice can cause an upset stomach.
+Drinking cabbage juice may affect your thyroid and can interact with certain medications.
+For some, drinking cabbage juice can cause an upset gut.